Quantum battery with non-Hermitian charging: Conclusion

 \section{Conclusion}

 The dynamics of quantum systems governed by the non-Hermitian Hamiltonian have attracted lots of attention in recent times.
-On the other hand, the evolution of a quantum system plays an important role to build quantum technologies, like thermal machines.
+On the other hand, the evolution of a quantum system plays an important role in building quantum technologies, like thermal machines.
 Among several quantum thermal devices, a prominent one is the quantum battery which shows a better storage capacity with the help of quantum mechanics than the classical models.

-We incorporated non-Hermitian evolution in constructing quantum batteries (QB).
-Specifically, we use both \(\mathcal{PT}\)- and \(\mathcal{RT}\)-symmetric charging Hamiltonian to charge the ground state of an interacting and non-interacting Hamiltonians respectively.
+We incorporated non-Hermitian evolution in constructing quantum QBs.
+Specifically, we used both \(\mathcal{PT}\)- and \(\mathcal{RT}\)-symmetric charging Hamiltonian to charge the ground state of an interacting and non-interacting Hamiltonian respectively.
+We also provided possible realizations of such chargers as an effective description of quantum systems interacting with an environment.
 When the battery consists of two sites, we analytically proved that the maximum power with non-Hermitian chargers gets enhanced compared to their Hermitian counterparts provided the system parameters are tuned appropriately.
-In the case of local \(\mathcal{PT}\)-symmetric charger, when the initial state of the QB is the ground state of $XY$ model with the transverse magnetic field having a moderate system size, we demonstrate that it can produce extractable power which cannot be obtained with the QB Hamiltonian without interactions, thereby showing quantum advantage.
+In the case of a local \(\mathcal{PT}\)-symmetric charger, when the initial state of the QB is the ground state of the $XY$ model with the transverse magnetic field having a moderate system size, we demonstrate that it can produce extractable power which cannot be obtained with the QB Hamiltonian without interactions, thereby showing quantum advantage.
 Moreover, we find that the power scales with \(\sqrt{\text{system size}}\), thereby exhibiting the persistence of non-Hermitian advantage even in the macroscopic limit.

-Starting with the ground state of the non-interacting Hamiltonian, we demonstrated that the interacting \(\mathcal{RT}\)-symmetric charger have also potential to generate a higher amount of power in the QB than that of the corresponding Hermitian charger provided the magnetic field in the charging is adjusted appropriately.
+Starting with the ground state of the non-interacting Hamiltonian, we demonstrated that the interacting \(\mathcal{RT}\)-symmetric charger has also the potential to generate a higher amount of power in the QB than that of the corresponding Hermitian charger provided the magnetic field in the charging is adjusted appropriately.
 We also observed that the power also saturates to a nonvanishing finite value both in the Hermitian and non-Hermitian scenarios with the increase of system size.